Shou Pu Erh

 Long before the Pu Erh boom of the early 2000s, Jingmai was already a popular destination for visitors.
 Its main attraction is the vast ancient tea forest bordering the village, filled with trees that are several hundred years old – one of which is said to be 2,000 years old.
 The forest sits on a high plateau and can be easily explored on foot.
 The local Jingmai community, together with government efforts, works to preserve this natural treasure and protect it from outside disturbance.

-Pu Erh from Jingmai comes either from the surrounding plantations of younger tea trees or directly from the ancient trees of the forest.
+Pu Erh from Jingmai comes either from the surrounding tea gardens of younger tea trees or directly from the ancient trees of the forest.

 Storage